rahul-sk/TimeHelper/README.md

 # TimeHelper
-A Helper Function To add a specified amount of time to the current time value.
+A Helper Function To add a specified amount of time to the current time value by carefully formatting the hours,minutes and seconds value.